mingchai/custom-broker-CRM/README.md

  - password: guest2

  Two logins have been provided to test the instant messaging feature.
+ * per the summary, login to the 2 accounts (1 in your main browser and another in an incognito tab) and open the chat containers to begin chatting between windows

  The following APIs have been used: Stripe, Twilio, and Google Maps.
+ * create a client profile with your information to experience click-to-call, SMS updates, and Google Maps integration.
+To test Stripe payments, simply use '4242 4242 4242 4242' as the credit card number and any random set of digits for the CVV and zip or postal code requested.

  ## Planned Future Features:
 * React front-end